airpair/how-to-create-a-complete-expressjs--nodejs--mongodb-crud-and-rest-skeleton/post.md

         |   new.jade
 ```

 Is something not working correctly?
-Check out my [express-node-mongo-skeleton](https://github.com/kacole2/express-node-mongo-skeleton "express-node-mongo-skeleton" so you can see everything in its entirety.
+Check out my [express-node-mongo-skeleton](https://github.com/kacole2/express-node-mongo-skeleton "express-node-mongo-skeleton") so you can see everything in its entirety.